-Further commitments (reports, obligations and so forth) may be required by PhD grants upon European or national funding, e.g. UniPhD Cofund grants, DM 352 grants, PNRR grants.
+Further commitments (reports, obligations and so forth) may be required by PhD grants upon European or national funding, e.g. UniPhD Cofund grants, DM 352 grants, DM 117 and 118 grants, PNRR grants.
 We suggest to consult the relevant documentation bound to the call or to the grant, where available.